Alligator bait: Popular culture

-The alligator bait image is a subtype of the racist pickaninny caricature and stereotype of black children, where they were represented as almost unhuman, filthy, unlovable, unkempt, "unsupervised and dispensible."
-In 19th and 20th century American popular media, stereotyped depictions of black children were common:
+The alligator bait image is a subtype of the racist pickaninny caricature and stereotype of Black children, where they were represented as almost inhuman, filthy, unlovable, unkempt, "unsupervised and dispensable."
+In 19th and 20th century American popular media, stereotyped depictions of Black children were common:

-[Black children in popular media had] wide toothy grins, rolling white eyes, shiny dark faces, and uncontrollably kinky hair...Supportive props [included] watermelon, bales of cotton, and alligators...The more vicious scenes devalued black children's lives to the extent that entrepreneurs claimed they were 'dainty morsel,' 'free lunches' or 'gator bait' for carnivorous reptiles.
+[Black children in popular media had] wide toothy grins, rolling white eyes, shiny dark faces, and uncontrollably kinky hair ...
+Supportive props [included] watermelon, bales of cotton, and alligators ...
+The more vicious scenes devalued Black children's lives to the extent that entrepreneurs claimed they were 'dainty morsel,' 'free lunches' or 'gator bait' for carnivorous reptiles.